flash62au/EngineDriver_Home/docs/operation/operation.rst

 Discover Servers
 ''''''''''''''''

   This is the most common way to connect.
-If the server you want to connect to is in the list, simply click on it and you will be taken to the Throttle screen.
+If the server you want to connect to is in the list, simply click on it and you will be taken to the |T-S|.

   If the server does not appear in the recent list try one of the other two methods.
   Your server not appearing in the recent list is not necessarily a problem  See `Connection issues <./wifi_issues.html>`_ for more information.